Preview: Tips and tricks to make Halloween less scary for toddlers and young kids

 3.It’s Pumpkin Day Mouse! – If you give a mouse a pumpkin… Yep, it’s him.
 The mouse from the “if you give a ____ a ____” fame.
 He has found his way to a pumpkin patch!

-5.Disney Princesses Sweet and Spooky Halloween– Even the Disney Princess are celebrating Halloween!
+5.Disney Princesses Sweet and Spooky Halloween– Even the Disney Princesses are celebrating Halloween!

 6.The Monster at the End of This Book– Moster’s aren’t scary at all!
 They are lovable and furry!
 This is my very favorite book in the whole world.

 For more Halloween stories and unlimited books on the go, get a free month of Epic!
-Books here: sign up and read FREE for 30 days!
+We use Epic! every single day for audiobooks in the car and to read all the best holiday classics.
+I’d love to share my link to give you 30 days free: sign up and read FREE for 30 days!

 Using some open communication and fun preparation can help your toddler or preschooler be ready for a not-so-scary Halloween!
 Add a festive Breakfast Ghost and pumpkin shaped Halloween lunch and you are all set for a fun holiday!